The nature park

 Front left - 9.
 Norman Bates, the fitter (a local Walton man?).
 10. Barry Keane part of the team.
 There are ten in the picture, but, for now, that's the best we can do for names.
 If you know the names of any of these ten chaps or have spotted any errors, please let me know, click here.

 [Photograph courtesy Frank Perry.
-Information supplied by Frank Perry, John Brown, Paul McNally and George Jowitt, then 'Higson-Jowitt', and Gary Speight.]
+Information supplied by Frank Perry, John Brown, Paul McNally and George Jowitt, then 'Higson-Jowitt', and Gary Speight. # Possible name for the electrician supplied by John Dickman, who was himself an electrician at the pit.]

 * Dosco manufactures a range of minerals, mining and processing machines.